 Third-party data allows for predictive modeling for longer purchase cycles.

 The automotive industry is a great example of an industry with a longer purchase cycle.
 It’s also a very data-rich vertical.
 For consumers who are making purchasing decisions of $30,000 or more and don’t make purchases as frequently, additional context is so important to go beyond the likes of the brand’s page to see where a consumer is in their purchasing cycle.
 Having third-party data enables predictive modeling and in-market signals, such as whether or not a consumer has actually recently purchased a vehicle, helping narrow down qualified leads.
 When the purchase cycle is as long as it is for the automotive industry, it’s important to shut off advertising for those who aren’t going to buy soon.

 Access hidden pockets of data that aren’t shared on Facebook.

 For an industry like financial services, complementing offline data along with life event data that is available on Facebook is a targeted approach to narrowing down your campaign audience.
 A consumer who notes on their Facebook life events that they have just bought a home, and also matches with third-party data indicating they have filed for a renovation permit, will most likely be looking for a remodeling loan.

 These use cases and many more are now available to marketers.
 To dive deeper into the benefits of incorporating third-party data with Facebook campaigns, view the webinar recording below.
-Learn more about LiveRamp’s IdentityLink Data Store.
+Learn more about LiveRamp’s IdentityLink Data Marketplace.